Mill Valley Dermatology

 IPL light goes through your epidermis, the outermost layer of skin, without causing any harm or disruption.
 When it reaches the second layer of your skin, called the dermis, the pigmented cells absorb the light and convert it to heat.
 The heat breaks the pigment apart to give your skin a more even tone with fewer spots and blemishes.

 You can get IPL treatments on your face, neck, chest, hands, or any other area of skin that looks imperfect.
-Depending on the extent of your skin’s imperfections, Dr. Knott generally recommends three to six IPL treatments with one month between each to reach your goals.
+Depending on the extent of your skin’s imperfections, Dr. Knott generally recommends three to four IPL treatments with one month between each to reach your goals.

 Before your IPL treatment, you’ll need to take some extra steps to protect your skin to prepare it for treatment.
 Taking these steps reduces your chances of getting skin irritation after your IPL procedure.
 For two weeks before your appointment, Dr. Knott recommends that you stay away from: